- 1 BioPlastics a Type of Biotech Materials

 What is the most affordable bioplastic?

 PLA is a polyester substance produced from materials such as maize starch or sugar cane that are fermented.
-This would be the cheapest bioplastic available on the market at now.
-It is usually used in food packs, clothes, cosmetics and furniture for household use.
-PLA is frequently more fragile and does not hold up for heat better than ordinary plastic.
+This would be the cheapest bioplastic available on the market now.
+It is usually used in food packs, clothes, cosmetics, and furniture for household use.
+PLA is frequently more fragile and does not hold up to heat better than ordinary plastic.

 How can you strengthen bioplastics and is it waterproof?

-The addition of nanoparticles formed of eggshells to bioplastics enhances the material’s strength and flexibility, perhaps making it more desirable to use in the package sector, researchers from Alabama Tuskegee University find.
+The addition of nanoparticles formed from eggshells to bioplastics enhances the material’s strength and flexibility, perhaps making it more desirable to use in the packaging sector, researchers from Alabama Tuskegee University find.